We often get asked this question: Is it illegal to drive with a cracked windshield in Vancouver?

 In other words, a car accident like a front-end collision could go from bad to life-threatening because of the condition of your windshield.
 So, it’s more than just the aesthetics or inconvenience, there are people’s wellbeing involved.

 The other thing to keep in mind, besides the $56 fine you might get in BC, is that a cracked windshield is only going to get worse over time.
 A small chip can spider outward and a crack in the windshield is only going to grow.

 At our auto body shop, we see plenty of cracked and chipped windshields — we deal with them every day.
 And while it might seem annoying to repair something that’s not really bothering you, it’s actually an easy fix for a problem that has the potential to be really bad.

 Beyond windshields, it’s important to take the time to make sure your visibility is good before taking your vehicle on the road.
 Clear off the snow and defrost your windows fully before you start driving in the winter, and to make sure your windshield wipers are in good condition and doing their job.

 And if there is damage to your windshield, don’t put yourself and others at risk.
-Bring your vehicle into an auto body shop and get the damage repaired.
+Bring your vehicle into our auto body shop in Vancouver and get the damaged windshield repaired.